 This study is being conducted by the Spokane River Regional Toxics Task Force (Task Force) with support from the Washington State Department of Fish and Wildlife and the Washington State Department of Ecology and must have an approved Quality Assurance Project Plan (QAPP).
 The plan describes the objectives of the study and the procedures to be followed to achieve those objectives.
 After completing the study, the Task Force will post the final report of the study to the Internet.

-This QAPP was approved to begin work in Month Year.
-It was finalized and approved in Month Year.
+This QAPP was approved to begin field work and finalized in October 2020.

-The final QAPP is available on the Task Force website at: www.srttf.org.
+The final QAPP is available on the Task Force website at: www.srrttf.org.

 Suggested Citation: